 The Air Force organises and trains airborne, airbase, and command and control units.
-In co-ordination with the Army and the Navy, Air Force units conduct domestic and international operations together with other nations, organisations and authorities.
+In co-ordination with the Army and the Navy, Air Force units conduct domestic and international operations together with other nations, organisations and government agencies.
 The Air Force's military units are geared towards national and international missions.
 They should be prepared to take part in military operations outside Sweden, and the Air Force contributes to such missions with personnel and materiel.
-A number of naval units are assigned to international force registers.

 Air Force units

-Fighter aircraft units are able to carry out operations against targets on the ground, in the air and over water, with extreme precision, a high degree of flexibility and force.
+Fighter aircraft units are able to carry out operations against targets on the ground, in the air and over water, with extreme precision and a high degree of flexibility and force.
 These units also conduct intelligence gathering, and are on constant standby to defend Sweden's territorial integrity.

 Transport aircraft units perform airlift operations, and are used for example in national and international humanitarian missions.